nion-software/nionswift/docs/user_interface.rst

     :width: 321
     :alt: Inspector Graphics Subsection

-Each graphic will have different variables that can be changed in this subsection.
-Most of the variables can either be manipulated by text in the inspector panel or by moving points around in the display panel.
-The inputs and outputs for the variables will be based off of the coordinate system selected in the calibration drop-down.
-See :ref:`data-items` (Calibrations) for information on different types of coordinate systems.
+Each graphic has a different set of editable variables in this subsection.

+Most variables can be edited by typing values in the Inspector or by dragging control points in the display panel.

+Variable inputs and outputs use the coordinate system selected in the calibrations display drop-down.
+See :ref:`data-items` (Calibrations) for coordinate system details.

 Each graphic will have some or all of the following variables: